Vernon Dahmer: Civil rights activism

 During the civil rights movement, Dahmer served two terms as president of the Forrest County Chapter of the National Association for the Advancement of Colored People (NAACP) and led voter registration drives in the 1960s.
 His wife Ellie said "He was a good progressive Christian man.
 He wasn't a mean, bitter Civil Rights worker, because he saw good in white as well as he did in black."
 As president of the Forrest County Chapter of the NAACP, he had personally asked the Student Nonviolent Coordinating Committee (SNCC) to send workers to help aid the voter registrations efforts being made by African Americans in Hattiesburg, Mississippi.
 SNCC had sent two workers, Curtis Hayes and Hollis Watkins, to Hattiesburg.
 The act of calling SNCC to help aid the efforts made by the NAACP would eventually cost him his NAACP presidency.

 In 1949, Dahmer was in the process of making out his new registration card when Luther Cox denied his attempts to re-register.
 Luther Cox was the authority figure in charge of registered voters in Forrest County and was a white segregationist.
 Cox would only authorize a registration of a black person if they could answer the question "How many bubbles are in a bar of soap?"
 In 1950, fifteen leaders of Forrest County's black community, including Dahmer, filed a lawsuit against Cox for his administration of the voting laws; preliminary injunction.
 Twelve years later, in March 1962, the preliminary injunction was in motion of being viewed by the court of law.
 Dahmer had testified in court against Luther Cox and his testimony helped demonstrate the pattern of discrimination in the county.

 In the 1950s, Dahmer and Medgar Evers founded a youth NAACP chapter in Hattiesburg.
 The student chapter did not last longer than a year.
-Dahmer continued to be supportive of the SNCC throughout the Civil Rights Movement.
-Dahmer's farm quickly became a home away from home for SNCC volunteers.
-The farm was also used for registration projects and helped employ the committee volunteers.
+Dahmer continued to be supportive of SNCC for the rest of his life.
+His farm became a home away from home for SNCC volunteers.
+The farm was used for voter registration projects and helped employ the committee volunteers.
 Dahmer was also working closely with the Coalition for Free and Open Elections (COFO) and the Delta Ministry.

 Dahmer kept a voter registration book in his grocery store in late 1965 to make it easier for blacks to register.
 Dahmer also made a public service announcement over the radio stating that he would help the local African American population pay a poll tax for the right to vote if they could not afford to do so themselves.
-His mantra was, "If you don't vote, you don't count", and those words, which he repeated on his deathbed, were used as his epitaph.